Coronavirus (COVID-19) Update

 You can also generate a sick note via this website.

 This leaflet is for patients with suspected coronavirus who have not been admitted to hospital and will be isolating at home.
-It includes guidance for managing your symptoms and where to go for help and support.
+It includes guidance for managing your symptoms at home and where to go for help and support.

 Having to self isolate can prove challenging for some who do not have a support network around them to provide food and care packages.
 If this applies to you please make use of the "home but not alone" service which has been specically set up for use in this pandemic.
 For more information and contact details click here.